moccalotto/kaos/_brainstorms/dire.md

 ## Overview
 The world Attafala was the origin of the human race.
 About a hundred and fifty years ago, the Vraii (also called demons) sent hundreds of powerful magic-users to Attafala disguised as humans.
-These Vraii agents proceeded to infiltrate the world and prepare a giant ritual that would tear large chunks, or shards, of the surface off of Attafala and send them into The Wrakath, the universe of the Vraii.
+The infiltration took almost nine years, and culminated with the Vraii executing a giant, world-spanning, ritual that tore large chunks, or shards, of the surface off of Attafala and send them into The Wrakath, the universe of the Vraii.
 The infiltration took about eight years.

 About two hundred shards were transported.
 Some of the shards were as large as continents, others as small as a few square kilometers.

-The Vraii enchanted the shards in such a way that they would sustain life.
+The shards had been enchanted by the Vraii in such a way that they would sustain life.
 The shards had gravity, atmosphere and even clouds and rainfall.
 The Vraii even bound powerful fire elementals to the shards so as to create sunlight.

 The Vraii intended to use the humans as slaves and even livestock.
 But Maree, originally a school teacher,